 A new card with a 0% introductory APR lets you make purchases without incurring any finance charges during the promotional period.
 However, these cards do still require a monthly minimum payment.
 Failure to make a monthly payment will cause you to default on your cardholder agreement, and your introductory APR may turn into a penalty APR and you can be charged a late payment fee - so never miss a due date!

 Another good feature of the zero interest credit cards is a rewards program.
 Many issuers allow to earn cash back, points or miles on purchases.
-Also, Visa, Mastercard, American Express, and Discover cards, all have purchase protection plans on items bought with their cards - so, if your fancy new computer goes on the fritz, your credit card company may refund you even if the store won't.
+Also, Visa, Mastercard and American Express cards all have purchase protection plans on items bought with their cards - so, if your fancy new computer goes on the fritz, your credit card company may refund you even if the store won't.